chiaraani/simple-beauty/docs/docs/layout.md

 ## Part

-`part-NUMBER` class is going to be 1400px divided in that number.
+`.part-NUMBER` width is going to be 1400px ÷ NUMBER or, if it is in a `.container`, 800px ÷ NUMBER.
 Then it is automatically going to adapt to smaller devices.

 ```html
 <div class="part-1">